Kingdom of Heaven (film): Critical response

 Review aggregation website Rotten Tomatoes reported that 39% of 190 critics gave the film a positive review.
 The site's critical consensus reads: "Although it's an objective and handsomely presented take on the Crusades, Kingdom of Heaven lacks depth."
 Metacritic assigned the film a weighted averages score of 63 out of 100 based on 40 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B–" on an A+ to F scale.

 Roger Ebert called the film "spectacular" and found its message to be deeper than that of Scott's Gladiator.
 Stephanie Zacharek of Salon.com praised the cinematography but found the storytelling "muddled and oppressive", the battles "one long gray smudge of action with some talking in between."
 James Berardinelli wrote, "You may not leave the theater feeling better educated about history or enlightened about the Crusades, but you will leave satisfied that the filmmakers have delivered 145 minutes of exciting, visceral cinema."
 Geoffrey O'Brien describes, "The film's underlying antiheroic pessimism fits oddly with a style that aspires to the heroic."
 John Aberth said, "Kingdom of Heaven wants it far too simple to accommodate its unnecessarily convoluted plot innovations."

 Most of the cast was praised.
 Jack Moore described Edward Norton's performance as the leper-King Baldwin as "phenomenal", and "so far removed from anything that he has ever done that we see the true complexities of his talent".
 The Syrian actor Ghassan Massoud was praised for his portrayal of Saladin, described in The New York Times as "cool as a tall glass of water".
 Zacharek thought Eva Green's Princess Sibylla had "a measure of cool that defies her surroundings", and commended David Thewlis and Jeremy Irons.

 Lead actor Bloom's performance generally elicited a lukewarm reception from American critics, with the Boston Globe stating Bloom was "not actively bad as Balian of Ibelin" but "seems like a man holding the fort for a genuine star who never arrives".
 Other critics conceded that Balian was more of a "brave and principled thinker-warrior" than a strong commander, and that he used brains rather than brawn to gain an advantage in battle.

-Additional releases and director's cut

-On 23 December 2005, Scott released a director's cut, stating, "This is the one that should have gone out."
-Reviewers Phil de Semlyen (for Empire) and Brian Tallerico referred to the director's cut as far superior to the original version.

-The film received a one-night only 4K release on 14 May 2025, as part of a 20th anniversary celebration for 20th Century Studios.
+During production, Ridley Scott consulted Hamid Dabashi.
+Scott stated that Dabashi had approved and verified the film: "I showed the film to one very important Muslim in New York, a lecturer from Columbia, and he said it was the best portrayal of Saladin he's ever seen".
+Dabashi praised the film for "linking historical events with contemporary issues" and called it a "work of art by a major filmmaker".